RIPE-NCC/tracemon/README.md

 </script>
 ```
 # Acknowledgments
-If you are using TraceMON -or an image of the tool- on your website, blog, social network, include a link "About TraceMON" or "TraceMON" pointing to this url: https://labs.ripe.net/Members/massimo_candela/tracemon-traceroute-visualisation-network-debugging-tool
+If you are using TraceMON -or an image of the tool- on your website include a link "About TraceMON" or "TraceMON" pointing to this url: https://labs.ripe.net/Members/massimo_candela/tracemon-traceroute-visualisation-network-debugging-tool

 Usually this notice is added by the widget itself.
 If you have a version of the code that doesn't do that, add it manually.